The Incredible Hulk: Ultimate Destruction: Legacy

-According to Marvel executive Justin Lambros, The Incredible Hulk: Ultimate Destruction sold less copies than its predecessor due to its lack of a film tie-in.
-However, Lambros regarded it as the superior game, and its gameplay influenced the direction of the subsequent Hulk-based title The Incredible Hulk, which was based on the 2008 film of the same name.
-It additionally influenced the gameplay of Radical Entertainment's later title Prototype, as well as the open world setting of DC Universe Online.
+According to Marvel executive Justin Lambros, The Incredible Hulk: Ultimate Destruction sold fewer copies than its predecessor due to its lack of a film tie-in.
+However, Lambros regarded it as the superior game, and its gameplay influenced the direction of the subsequent Hulk-based game The Incredible Hulk (2008), which was based on the 2008 film.
+It additionally influenced the gameplay of Radical Entertainment's later game Prototype (2009), as well as the open world setting of DC Universe Online (2011).
 The Incredible Hulk: Ultimate Destruction has been ranked among the best Marvel-based video games, as well as one of the best superhero-based video games.